Guide to starting an Alternative Provision

 7) Contact commissioners.

-Once you know the kind of young people you want to work with and have your paperwork in place it’s time to approach commissioners to try and sell your places.
-This gets easier when your reputation builds so the early pupils will be the most important.
 It would be most helpful to have some personal conversations with the decision makers in schools.
 Schools can make decisions and buy places very quickly whereas local authority places often only come after a longer tendering process so go with schools first.
 You want to speak to the pastoral leads who often head up the alternative provision purchasing and deal with the pupils who are struggling in mainstream.
 Cold calling doesn’t work very well in schools as staff are normally too busy to take calls during the day.
 Sending emails and arranging to meet people in person is normally most effective.
 If you have a premises ready, then inviting staff to visit to see your set up can work well too.

 8) Put good frameworks in place.